-Process Street is a “jack of all trades” and it does different things, including being an SOP (standard operating procedures) software, scheduler, and a checklist.
+Process Street is a “jack of all trades,” and it does different things, including being an SOP (standard operating procedures) software, a scheduler, and a checklist tool.
 But it’s a master at none of them.
 You can find more advanced features in other tools.

 Kissflow is well-rounded and suitable for users with little knowledge of how workflow management software works.
 While it boasts a simple learning curve, it’s difficult to create advanced behaviors such as “parallel routing” on the platform.

 Tallyfy workflow management software gives users “everything” they need to document processes, track workflows, and automate tasks, but fails to provide a flow chart view of a process or allow users to schedule repeatable workflow tasks.